ooni/ooni.org/content/about/glossary.md

 ### Blocklist

-A blocklist is a list of internet resources (such as websites and IP addresses) which are blocked and users are denied access to them.
+A blocklist is a list of internet resources (such as websites and IP addresses) which are blocked from user access.

 Some governments occasionally publish official blocklists (or they get leaked) which contain lists of websites that are legally prohibited in a country.

-Internet Service Providers (ISPs) are then ordered to block access to all websites included in such blocklists, commonly involving hundreds (or thousands) of URLs that contain content illegal in that country (such as gambling, file sharing, adult content, etc.).
+Internet Service Providers (ISPs) are then ordered to block access to all websites included in such blocklists, commonly involving hundreds (or thousands) of URLs that contain content which is illegal in the respective country (such as gambling, file sharing, adult content, political speech, etc.).

 ### Block page